 Sometimes imaging tests

 The evaluation of work-related back injury is similar to that for any other back problem.
 Medical history should include a focused occupational history emphasizing the patient's specific job task and exactly what the patient was doing when injured.
 A thorough review of the patient’s past occupational medical history is essential.
-A physical examination should include a focused musculoskeletal and neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
-The patient should be assisted as little as possible... read more .
+A physical examination should include a focused musculoskeletal and neurologic examination Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more .

 If the injury was caused by direct trauma (eg, a significant direct blow to the back, a fall from a height) or if justified by clinical findings (eg, neurologic deficits, findings suggesting fragility fracture), imaging (plain x-rays, CT, MRI) is indicated; however, for injury without such causes, imaging is not indicated.
 Plain x-rays have a notoriously low yield when done to assess work-related back injury and pain.